someparty/someparty/source/articles/2018-02-18-my-accoutrements.html.markdown

 [Watch: WHOOP-Szo - "Organlude" @ YouTube](https://www.youtube.com/watch?v=OUHRoT7YjgE "#")

-Halifax indie-rock act [Nap Eyes](https://napeyes.bandcamp.com/) have released another song from their upcoming LP *I'm Bad Now*, titled "Dull Me Line."
+Halifax indie rock act [Nap Eyes](https://napeyes.bandcamp.com/) have released another song from their upcoming LP *I'm Bad Now*, titled "Dull Me Line."
 It's one of 10 songs you'll find on the March 9 release, a joint effort between [You've Changed Records](https://youvechangedrecords.com/), [Paradise of Bachelors](http://www.paradiseofbachelors.com/), and [Jagjaguwar](https://jagjaguwar.com/) in different territories.

 *I'm Bad Now* is the follow-up to Nap Eyes' acclaimed 2016 LP *Through Rock Fish Scale*.
 The new record was recorded and mixed by Howard Bilerman with Mike Wright at [Hotel2Tango](http://www.hotel2tango.com/) in Montreal.